microsoft/promptflow/examples/CONTRIBUTING.md

   - The first sentence of first paragraph of the markdown file is important.
 The introduction should be concise and informative, and end with a period.
   - Each notebook file should have a metadata area when the file is opened as a big JSON file.
 The metadata area may contain the following fields:
     - `.metadata.description`: (Mandatory) A short description of the example that will be displayed in the README.md file.
 The description should be concise and informative, and end with a period.
-    - `.metadata.no_readme_generation`: A boolean value that indicates whether the script should skip generating a workflow for this notebook or markdown file.
-If set to `true`, the script will ignore this file.
-If set to `false` or omitted, the script will generate a workflow for this file.
+    - `.metadata.stage`: (Optional) A value that indicates whether the script should skip generating a workflow for this notebook or markdown file.
+If set to `development`, the script will ignore this file.
+If set to other values or omitted, the script will generate a workflow for this file.
 - Each notebook or markdown file should have a clear and logical structure, using appropriate headings, subheadings, comments, and code cells.
 The code cells should be executable and produce meaningful outputs.
 - Each notebook or markdown file should follow the [PEP 8] style guide for Python code, and use consistent and readable variable names, indentation, spacing, and punctuation.
 - Each notebook or markdown file should include relevant references, citations, and acknowledgements

-## Generate Workflows, Update Readme and Submit Pull Requests
+## Generate workflows, update README.md and submit pull requests

 To run the readme.py script, you need to have Python 3 installed on your system.
 You also need to install the required packages by running: